dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-hl7rcv/README.md

                                      certificates, 'secret' by default
-    --trust-store-type <storetype>   type of key store with trusted certificates, PKCS12 by default -V,--version                        output version information and exit -x,--xsl <xsl-file>                 generate response by applying
+    --trust-store-type <storetype>   type of key store with trusted certificates, PKCS12 by default
+    --uuid                           use a random uuid for message filename instead of MSH-9 -V,--version                        output version information and exit -x,--xsl <xsl-file>                 generate response by applying
                                      specified XSLT stylesheet, return